 Instead of a “build it, and they will come” approach to mobile and assuming that customers will automatically download apps just because they exist, Expedia urges Thai businesses to consider how consumers can benefit beyond the primary functions of browsing and shopping on a mobile device.

 And in place of creating a dedicated app to join the millions of new apps, Thai businesses should focus on building a responsive mobile web and look to leverage third-party apps.

-As well, businesses should ditch the ‘set and forget’ mentality and continuously, learn and evolve, as consumers’ behaviours online are constantly evolving, Expedia reminded.
+As well, businesses should ditch the ‘set and forget’ mentality and continuously test, learn and evolve, as consumers’ behaviours online are constantly evolving, Expedia reminded.